nicodesh/GDPR-Module/README.md

 2. Technical cookies + Analytics cookies
 3. Technical cookies + Analytics cookies + Marketing cookies

-The module is in french, so you have to adapt the text content.
+The module is in french, so you have to adapt the text content of :

+1. The main text in the pop-in
+2. Each text of each consent level
+3. The band content

-All text contents are push in JavaScript, in order to be SEO friendly.
+All pop-in text contents are push in JavaScript, in order to be SEO friendly.

+You can check the JavaScript file to change the name of the cookie.

+## Testings

+If everything is okay, a cookie is set with one of those three different values:

+'level1' or 'level2' or 'level3'.

+And then, the module will send one or several "dataLayer.push({})" for each page loading.

+Cookie value: 'level1'
+Actions:
+dataLayer.push({'event': 'level1'});

+Cookie value: 'level2'
+Actions:
+dataLayer.push({'event': 'level1'});
+dataLayer.push({'event': 'level2'});

+Cookie value: 'level3'
+Actions:
+dataLayer.push({'event': 'level1'});
+dataLayer.push({'event': 'level2'});
+dataLayer.push({'event': 'level3'});

 ## Author